 Getting developers and device manufacturers on board

 Amazon now has more than 50,000 skills and hundreds (if not thousands) of devices that work with its Alexa ecosystem.
 Most smart home device makers count Alexa as the first integration to complete.
 This week, Amazon launched several new elements to help make this process so easy, I think even I could do it.
+It is clear that Home Automation is already turning many consumer’s heads and will continue to do so even more in the future.

 The first piece of this is a module called Alexa Connect Kit that provides connectivity in the form of Bluetooth and Wi-Fi.
 This module is pre-certified by the FCC and the other governmental radio watchdogs in all of the countries where Amazon sells the Echo devices, says Daniel Rausch, the VP of smart home at Amazon.
 The module connects to whatever microcontroller a device maker wants to use.
 This is awesome, and should significantly reduce the effort and time associated with putting connectivity in a device.